-our primary challenge.
+This becomes our primary challenge.
 Experience shows that Schuster's recommendation to incorporate a heel lift in orthotics for athletes may be counter-productive and lead to calf muscle (gastroc-soleus) contracture.
-It can often cause an increase in the equinus.
-This occurs when heel-lifted orthotics are used during activities of daily livly confirmed that static stretching is the most rational routine for the non-professional or weekend athlete to achieve and maintain flexibility.
-4-6 Recommended protocols are a gentle stretch, with the calf under moderate tension for either three repetitions held for 30 seconds, or 10 repetitions
+It can often cause an increase in the equinus.5 This occurs when heel-lifted orthotics are used during activIt has long been held and recently confirmed that static stretching is the most rational routine for the non-professional or weekend athlete to achieve and maintain flexibility.46 Recommended protocols are a gentle stretch, with the calf under moderate tension for either three repetitions held for 30 seconds, or 10 repetitions